 1 ½ tsp Ground cinnamon

-To poach quince: Place 3 cups of water, cinnamon and brown sugar in a small saucepan.
-Heat gently until sugar begins to dissolve.
-Add the quince.
+quince.
 Bring to the boil, reduce heat and simmer for 1 hour until tender.
-Set aside to cool.
+Set

-Preheat the oven to 180oC and grease and line a 22cm round tin.
+Preheat the oven to 180oC and grease and line a

-Place half of the batter into the prepared tin, slice the quince, and layer both the quince and persimmon on the batter, top the fruit with the last of the batter.
-Cook in the oven for 1 hour.
+quince, and layer both the quince and persimmon on the batter, top the fruit

-While the cake is cooking combine the extra brown sugar, oats, and butter in a bowl and stir well.
-After the one hour is up, top the cake with the oat mix, return to the oven for a further 20 minutes.
+oats, and butter in a bowl and stir well.
+After the one hour is up, top the

 Allow the cake to cool slightly before removing from the tin.